 Men are three times more likely than women to take their own life.
-It's a fact that we need to talk about more as Aussie Blokes struggle with the idea of masculinity and what that looks like in 2019.
+It's a fact that we need to talk about more as Aussie Blokes struggle with the idea of masculinity and what that looks like.
 But how can we all help?
 Two men are on a mission driven by the need to look after the men around them.

 Gus Worland is an Australian television and radio personality.
 He is best known for his series of television programs “An Aussie Goes” and more recently in his role as co-host of Triple M’s breakfast show, The Grill Team since 2009.
-Outside of his radio commitments Gus can currently be seen in his new ABC TV series Man Up, which aired in October 2016 and can be seen on iView.
+Outside of his radio commitments Gus is also known for his ABC TV series, Man Up.
 Man Up is an exploration of modern masculinity and men’s mental health issues – challenging masculine stereotypes, getting men better connected and breaking the silence around suicide.
-After the success of Man Up, Gus has started a foundation called Gotcha4life.
-After hosting ABC’s Man Up documentary and losing a very close friend and life mentor to suicide, Gus wants to make a difference.
+After the success of Man Up and losing a very close friend and life mentor to suicide, Gus wanted to make a difference, so started a foundation called Gotcha4life.
 Gus’s goal is to shift the relationship between current masculine norms, including stoic beliefs and suicide.
 To discover the secrets for men to survive in the modern world, Gus wants to help and support people who are making a difference, saving lives and redefining what it really means to be a man today.

 There are traditional and rigid aspects of masculinity that tell boys and men to act tough and be stoic.
 These aspects of traditional masculinity are associated with suicidal ideation and research has found that men that conform to these norms are twice as likely to report having thoughts of suicide.

 The Man Box: A study on being a young man in Australia -This report focuses on attitudes to manhood and the behaviours of young Australian men aged 18 to 30.